andythsu/COMP3297/README.md

 - ### Backend
     The backend developers first mainly focus on the implementation of *models.py* for establishing our database model.
 Then they also to implement some necessary query function in */dao* directory for providing an interface to communicate with the data in database.
 - ### Frontend
-    SThe frontend developers first implement some necessary **view** functions in *XXXViews.py* under */wolfpack* directory for transferring the required contents to the templates.
+    The frontend developers first implement some necessary **view** functions in *XXXViews.py* under */wolfpack* directory for transferring the required contents to the templates.
 Then they also need to implement the *.html* under */wolfpack/templates* for performing the UI of *BackTrack*.

 ## Usage
 1. Install the develop environment by the steps in **Develop Environment** if needed.